o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Great, the directional lighting is done!
 Your material should now have lighting in the **Editor**.
 Try adding more entities with a **Directional Light** component around your material to see the different effects.
 For example, try moving the light to point to the top of your material and see how the lighting responds accordingly!
 Also, adjust the **Intensity** of the light in the **Directional Light** component as needed to make your cloud look more realistic.
 Your material will also respond to other light types and multiple lights at the same time.

-{{< video src="/images/atom-guide/six-point-lighting/final.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of the final lighting." >}}
+{{< video src="/images/atom-guide/six-point-lighting/directional-lighting.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of changing direction of the light applied onto the six-point lighting cloud." >}}

 ### Add image-based lighting
-You will also add IBL to the six-point lighting material type.
+You may notice that the shadows in the cloud are mostly grey, which doesn't reflect the environment well.
+If you turn off all lighting and rotate the material, the six-point lighting material changes colors unnaturally.
+This is because the template files include the standard IBL method from StandardPBR.
+Therefore, you will also customize IBL in the six-point lighting material type.
 On 3D objects, IBL works by sending raycasts from the normal at each pixel on the material to the sky box.
 The raycasts take the color of the sky box and reflect that color on the material.

 The six-point lighting material can't use this method because the raycasts would all be sent from the normal of the plane.
 Therefore, instead of using normals, you can use the six directions to approximate the IBL.